linuskmr/litex-bin/README.md

 Install chromium-browser, for example with `sudo apt-get install chromium-browser`.
 It is used for rendering the PDF.

-Install litex `go get git@github.com:linuskmr/litex.git`
+Install litex `go install github.com/linuskmr/litex@latest`

 ## Usage